ATLAS: Me, the Combatant, and Him, the Hero

 "This is command team.
 Things just got a little dicey, but we're clear.
 Athena's getting us into the mainframe, and we'll be able to redirect those droids in just a moment, so just hang tight and --"

-Her attempt at reassurance was at that exact moment cut off by a torrent of curses from the other end of the line, followed in short order by several muffled crashes and impacts from the ground floor, a series of gunshots, the distant rumble of an explosion, and alarm sirens wailing as a plume of fire and smoke rose up from the building opposite her, blocking the neon lights of the city from view behind a roiling curtain of ash and embers.
+Her attempt at reassurance was cut off by a torrent of curses from the other end of the line, followed in short order by several muffled crashes from the ground floor, a series of gunshots, the distant rumble of an explosion, and alarm sirens wailing as a plume of fire and smoke rose up from the building opposite her, blocking the neon lights of the city from view behind a roiling curtain of ash and embers.

 "The damn brickies found us!"
 Called one voice, between a continued tirade of profanity.

 "I swear I didn't touch anything!
 It's not my fault this time!"
-Exclaimed another as another salvo of gunfire rang out through the compound.
+Exclaimed another.

 "So... does this mean I can start shooting now?"
 Roy chimed in all-too-cheerfully.